withertech/SteamScraper/docs/REGIONS.md

 * ss: ScreenScraper (screenscraper)

 ### Region auto-detection
-Skyscraper will try to auto-detect the region from the file name.
+Steamscraper will try to auto-detect the region from the file name.
 It will look for designations such as `(Europe)` or `(e)` and set the region accordingly.
 This currently works for the following regions and / or countries:
 * eu
 * us
 * wor